DrWursterich/lspml/README.md

     - misplaced, unclosed and deprecated tags
     - duplicate, required and deprecated attributes
     - nonexistent files in includes
-- completion for tags and attributes
+- completion for tags, attributes and attribute values that have a fixed set of possible values

 ## commandline